DataIntellectTech/TorQ/docs/dataaccess.md

 ||quote|time|sym|sym|||||

 The two tables would induce identical functionality in the API.

+To view the current settings across all processes run the function ```.dataaccess.updategwtabprop[]``` from the gateway.

 # Usage